How to...

 Property Description

-isEnterprise Indicates whether the app is running in Glue42 Enterprise or Glue42 Core.
+isEnterprise Indicates whether the app is running in Glue42 Enterprise or not.
+The value of this property is assigned by the framework and must not be altered by client code.

 children The children of this component.

-settings An object containing configurations for the respective Glue42 libraries.
+settings Optional object containing configurations for the respective Glue42 libraries.

-fallback An optional component to display while initializing Glue42.
+fallback Optional component to display while initializing Glue42.

-The underlying Glue42 JavaScript library accepts an optional settings object used for configuring the library features.
-The example below demonstrates how to enable the Glue42 Channels API by using the settings property when the app is meant to run in Glue42 Enterprise:
+The underlying Glue42 JavaScript library accepts an optional configuration object.
+The example below demonstrates how to enable the Glue42 Channels API by using the settings property of the Glue42 component when the app is meant to run in Glue42 Enterprise:

 import dash